 Keyboard Bumps

-I finally started digging for some information on the changeover and found this Apple Support document about the “bumps” on the home keys
+It finally bugged me enough to do some digging for information on the changeover, and I found this Apple Support document about the “bumps” on the home keys.

 Dollar Macintosh SE Restoration

 I shouldn’t place bids on computers I don’t need, but I did end up winning a Macintosh SE for only $1.
-It was listed as in good physical condition with the exception of a broken “enter” key on the numpad, and it would power on to a floppy disk icon.
-It turned out to be a pretty straight-forward restoration.
+It was listed as being in good physical condition with the exception of a broken “enter” key on the numpad.
+It would power on, but it would hang on a floppy disk icon.
+Restoring it turned out to be pretty straight-forward.

 Upgrading the Trash Can Mac Pro